 However, models are also known for special orders or occasions, where nibs were used which were not provided in the standard model.

 The Pelikan M481 was also available with 12 ct Bicolor gold nib, made for the Japanese market.
 On the other hand, the Pelikan M481 was used as a gift for special occasions.
-The M250 model is also known for its 12 ct gold nib, which was used because of its hardness (HF or HM).
+A M200 / M250 with 12 ct Bicolor gold nib was also sold in Japan as model number # 350, often in the nib type (HF or HM - hard fine or hard medium).

 In the middle of the nineties the German department store Galeria Kaufhof sold in a small series an M250 in Tortoise brown-striped with bicolor gold nib (nib as in the M400).
 Galeria Kaufhof also offered an M250 in black with bicolor gold nib (as in the model M600 old style).
 The otherwise completely identical model from Pelikan had a monochrome gold nib.